'Mudi'? Try a toy: American Kennel Club adds 2 dog breeds

 The Russian toy developed from small English terriers that gained the fancy of Russian elites by the early 1700s.
 The diminutive dogs — supposed to weigh no more than 6.5 pounds (2.7 kg) — have a leggy silhouette, perky expression and lively demeanor, breeders say.

-“They’re extremely affectionate” with their owners but can be reserved with strangers and need to meet plenty of new people as pups, says Nona Dietrich of Minnetonka, Minnesota, who breeds and shows them.
+“They’re extremely affectionate” with their owners but can be reserved with strangers and need to meet plenty of new people as pups, says Nona Dietrich of Minnetonka, Minnesota, a breeder and member of the Russian Toy Club of America.
 “And they’re funny.
 They have quite an attitude.”

 The AKC is the United States’ oldest purebred dog registry.
 It recognizes 199 breeds, including the two newcomers, and acts as a governing body for many dog shows.